AngularSpectrumMTD/DXR_HobbyPathTracer/README.md

 ---
 #### With Simple Scene (Easy)
-1. Set "SceneType_GITest" or "SceneType_Room" to the variable "mSceneType" at void DxrPhotonMapper::Setup()[DxrPhotonMapper.cpp]
+1. Set "SceneType_GITest" to the variable "mSceneType" at void DxrPhotonMapper::Setup()[DxrPhotonMapper.cpp]
 2. Build and Execute
 ---
 #### With Sponza